bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 [^1]: For the record, I've got nothing but immense respect for Nikita and his work, even if I disagree with him on this topic.
 [^2]: Can you imagine reading a book where there are no paragraphs?
 Or a book where the text is not justified?
 [^3]: Damn you, `gofmt`!
+[^4]: It was brought to my attention that this examples were incorrect, as the fixed indentation was supposed to be applied only for lists that start with a symbol.